 The Westminster Government wants to hold on to its SATs-based system of primary assessment.
 It is increasingly isolated in this.
 In a recent YouGov poll of parents, 73 per cent thought children were under too much pressure because of standardised testing and 61 per cent believed there was too much testing.
 In a 2019 survey, 97 per cent of 54,000 NEU members voted to abolish SATs.

 There is a contradiction between what is required by the Westminster Government and what works for children and teachers.
 The NEU believes that the framework for a different model already exists.
 Read and download our leaflet on the alternative.

 The political support for the alternative

-Most political parties – Labour, Liberal Democrats, Green Party - are opposed to Baseline and other high stakes tests.
+MPs from all political parties – Conservatives, Labour, Liberal Democrats, Green Party - are opposed to Baseline and other high stakes tests.